AbuTalha3/react-csp-metric-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - Add more company details
-- Add more datails about trending and profitable companies
+- Add more data about trending and profitable companies
+- More Pages for detailed data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>